-EOSDIS developed the standard Earth Science Data Type (ESDT) [50] naming conventions to provide an efficient way to archive data products by name and for convenience in working with toolkits.
-The short name is an abbreviated version of the product name.
-A limit of 30 characters is recommended, where alphanumeric and "" are the only acceptable characters.
+EOSDIS developed the standard Earth Science Data Type (ESDT) [53] naming conventions to provide an efficient way to archive data products by name and for convenience in working with toolkits.
+The short name (called ShortName in CMR) is an abbreviated version of the product name.
+A limit of 85 characters is recommended, where alphanumeric and underscore ("\") are the only acceptable characters.
 The restriction on the usage of spaces and special characters is to ensure compatibility with Earthdata Search and other search systems.
 The short name is included in the metadata as the global attribute ShortName and included in the data product's documentation.
 Data producers should contact the DAAC responsible for the data product's archiving to check if there are additional restrictions on short names.